 Amenities include off-road parking for 2 cars.

 Pure cotton bed linen, bathroom towels, electricity, WiFi and central heating included.

-A full sized cot with mattress is available on request.
+There is a full sized cot with mattress and highchair.

 Responsible pet owners and their well behaved animals are welcome.